simongravelle/lammps-input-files/ReversiblyAdorbingParticles/README.md

 ### Description

-The simulation consists of particles reversibly adsorbing at the surface of a cylindrical nanopore, with surface covered with adsorbing sites.
-The adsorption process is modelled using bond/create and bond/break commands: a bond forms if a particle comes close enough to a trap.
+The simulation consists of particles diffusing inside a cylindrical nanopore.
+The surface of the nanopore is covered with adsorbing sites, and the particles reversibly adsorb at the inner surface of the nanopore.
+The adsorption/desorption processes are modelled using bond/create and bond/break commands respectively.
+A bond forms if a particle comes close enough to a trap.
 An additional harmonic potential is added to trapped particles.
 The wall of the cylinder is modelled using the wall/region command.

 ![Algorithm schema](./ReversiblyAdsorbingParticles.jpeg)